rapidsurveys/odkr/README.md

 to the Java application has been available.
 This package provides an R interface to **ODK Briefcase** via the available CLI to pull forms from a remote **ODK Aggregate Server** or from a local ODK folder `/odk` collected from mobile clients.
-This package has a function that downloads the lastest version of **ODK Briefcase** (currently v1.8.0) and additional functions that use the CLI of **ODK Briefcase** to perform data extraction and data export.
+This package has a function that downloads the latest version of **ODK Briefcase** (currently v1.8.0) and additional functions that use the CLI of **ODK Briefcase** to perform data extraction and data export.
 This package requires Java 8 installed.
-Jave 8 can be downloaded from [here](https://java.com/en/download/).
+Java 8 can be downloaded from [here](https://java.com/en/download/).

 ## Requirements
 The ODK-R interface component of this package requires **Java 8** to be installed